univention/ucsschool-id-connector/docs/admin.rst

 .. _kelvin_credentials:

 .. note::
-   For the authorization of the UCS@school-ID-Connector at the target system, it needs credentials with special privileges.
+   For the authorization of the *UCS\@school ID Connector* at the target system it needs credentials with special privileges.
    Create a user with the name and password of your choice and add him to the group ucsschool-kelvin-rest-api-admins.